I have succumbed to the most popular enquiry on here. ‘What stuff do you practice?’

 If you listen to Kathryn Tickle playing this super little piece you will have in mind the exact concepts I am aiming for.

 I always like to finish my routine off with a good old fashioned cornet solo.
 They test everything!
 Slow, low, fast, high, style, stamina, all the techniques.
+I try to vary the piece each time.
+The great Philip Smith plays a cornet solo every day!

 The most important thing here, in my mind, is to perform like there is no tomorrow.
 Imagine there are two thousand people out there, paying $70 a ticket to hear you play.
 As you play, tell them a story they will never forget!